The largest of the Milton Pools waters at just over three aces in size, Specimen Lake holds 18 pegs.

 If you are after big fish, it's worth asking in the shop what is working best at the time of your visit.

-The introduction of the catfish in December 2007 not only enticed the carp to feed on a more regular basis but also gave anglers something new to fish for.
+The introduction of catfish not only enticed the carp to feed on a more regular basis but also gave anglers something new to fish for.

 Milton Pools also has an outstanding number of pike with a good number of 20lbs plus fish that have been introduced into Specimen Lake, making it ideal for fishing during the venue's pike fishing season which runs from October to the end of March.